 - An indication of how you will be supported during your visit here.

 Upon receipt of the above materials, we will circulate them to (the relevant) faculty.
 If a department faculty member agrees to serve as your mentor and the department feels that your visit here would be mutually beneficial, then the department will issue an invitation to you and you can begin making the appropriate arrangements.

 What we can provide to visiting scholars:

 If you are accepted as a visiting scholar, you would be officially affiliated with the University of South Carolina during your stay here.
-University of South Carolina can provide you with library privileges and other support as detailed in the webpage for International Support for Faculty and Staff.
+South Carolina can provide you with library privileges and other support as detailed in the webpage for International Support for Faculty and Staff.
 You would be entitled to audit courses (that is, sit in on lectures without receiving academic credit) at the discretion of the instructor for those courses.
 The staff members of the International Support Office are listed on the Human Resources staff page.
 Additional helpful information on visas and the visa process is available from the International Visitors Office of the National Academies.

 What we cannot provide to visiting scholars:

 Employment or other forms of financial support or office space.

 A visiting scholar who wishes to reserve University Housing should contact the office for University Housing.
 If the Linguistics Program is asked to guarantee the reservation of university housing, the reservation must be accompanied by a non-refundable deposit equal to three months rent (which will be applied to your rental when you get here).